 1 Sitio(s) de ejecución

-“The Germans brought the Jews to Myslotino Hill in closed trucks.
-I saw with my own eyes the Germans bringing people of Jewish nationality, nearly 800 people.
-There were not only men, but elderly people, women, children of all ages.
+“The Germans brought the Jews to Myslotino Hill in sealed trucks.
+I saw the Germans bringing people of Jewish nationality with my own eyes, nearly 800 people.
+There were not only men, but elderly people, women, and children of all ages.
 On the hill, there were large mass graves, 10m long by 5m wide. » [Testimony of Matriona P. in Glusk, on February 26, 1945, for The Soviet Extraordinary State Commission, RG-22.002M Reel 24 part III p.65]

-It seems that an open ghetto was set up, but most of the Jews kept on living in their houses.
-According to local testimonies recorded on the ground by Yahad, the Jewish houses were also marked with a Star of David.
-Jews were forced to perform daily labor, like working in the fields.
-Sometimes, local inhabitants were forced to watch episodes in which the Jews were humiliated.
+Research has shown that an open ghetto was established, but that most of the Jews kept on living in their houses.
+According to local testimonies recorded by Yahad, the Jewish houses were also marked with a Star of David.
+Jews were forced to perform hard labor on a daily basis, including working in the fields.
+Local inhabitants were occasionally forced to watch episodes in which the Jews were humiliated.

-On December 2, 1941, chased away by the local policemen who were beating them, the Jews were ordered to gather in the city square and to bring their valuables along with a little food.
-These Jews were then taken in a column and shot at Myslotino Hill in pits that had been dug in advance by prisoners of war.
+On December 2, 1941, after being beaten and humiliated by local policemen, the Jews were ordered to gather in the city square and to bring their valuables with them, along with a little food.
+They were then taken in a column and shot at Myslotino Hill in pits that had been dug in advance by POWs.
 It is estimated that there were around 1000 victims.

 A certain number of Jews, especially specialists who were not living within the ghetto, managed to escape the massacre, and joined the partisans.

-According to eyewitnesses interviewed by Yahad, before retreating, the Germans set up Operation 1005.
-The Jewish corpses were buried by Soviet Prisoners of War.
+According to eyewitnesses interviewed by Yahad, before retreating, the Germans carried out Operation 1005, during which the corpses of the Jewish victims were burned and buried by Soviet POWs.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?